tc39/notes/es7/2017-01/jan-24.md

 ## Scheduling aside

-BT: Is Istvan calling in?
+BT: Is István calling in?
 I have urgent ISO plans to discuss

 AWB: The plan is a Thursday morning call.
 Someone suggested we do this tomorrow rather than Thursday because they think maybe we don't need to be here.
 We should decide that soon.
 We have the room for three days.

-BT: Should we say tomorrow for Istvan's update?
+BT: Should we say tomorrow for István's update?
 I need to communicate that with Brendan.

 AWB: Is that so Brendan -won't- have to be here?